 Belgium's best MUN conference:

 Every year we host Belgium's most prestigious and well known model united nations conference, open to anyone from the public.
-The job of leading the preparation and execution of our conference falls onto the conference and vice conference managers, Laura Dumont and Jasper Stuer (To learn more about our conference managers visit our executive board page by clicking here).
+The job of leading the preparation and execution of our conference falls onto the conference and vice conference managers.
 Our other executive board members are also very involved in assisting our conference managers in making the KULMUN conference a success.

 Open to anyone: